lazyjerkface/webapp-codelab/README.md

 mysql -u root -p < pets.sql
 ```
+After this, go into the sql folder and take a look at the README.
 ## Create a virtualenv environment and start it
 ```
 python3 -m venv venv